lachhebo/co2-monitor/README.md

 - the size of the bytes transferred between my computer and the website.
 - the energy used to load the page.

-When you're visiting one of the given website, the extension is using the data which are passing through the wire and the known co2 emissions for a certain data byte size to obtain a rough co2 emissions estimation.
+When you're visiting one of the given website, the extension is using the data which are passing through chrome and the known co2 emissions for a certain data byte size to obtain a rough co2 emissions estimation.
 When you're navigating on unknown website, the extension is using the average result.

 I averaged the numbers obtained with the 50 websites.
 Hence, when you are visiting unknown website, the extension is using the average numbers to compute the co2-emissions.